 - Provides accurate and complete information; and

 - Investigates tenants’ disputes of the accuracy of the furnished information.

 Pursuant to FCRA Section 623(a)(1)(D), a furnisher of information (such as a landlord) has “reasonable cause to believe” that information is inaccurate if you have knowledge, other than allegations from the consumer, that would lead a reasonable person to doubt the accuracy of the information.

 Note that FCRA Section 623 and the Furnisher Rule impose additional obligations on information furnishers that may apply to landlords who report to LCB.

 - Link to the summary guide: What Information Furnishers Need To Know

 - Link to Regulation and guidance: CFPB’s Furnisher Rule and Furnisher Rule Guidance

-The LCB platform assists users to comply with the above requirements but it is strongly recommended that all users read the guide accessible in the What Information Furnishers Need To Know summary guide.
+FrontLobby.com has a platform which assists landlords, property managers and tenants to comply with the above requirements, but it is strongly recommended that all users read the guide accessible in the What Information Furnishers Need To Know summary guide.